Public service in the US: Increasingly thankless, exhausting | WTOP

 As the pandemic hit, she initially felt “paralyzed” at the thought of having to teach kids online and in person at the same time.
 She also got the virus.

-“I remember sitting in tears and telling my husband ‘I don’t know if I can do this,’ and those words have never come out of my mouth,” said Ziel, who left a job in advertising 24 years ago to teach.
-Even before then, she said the demands of the job had increased.
-There are more required certifications, more focus on standardized testing, while pay freezes diminished teacher wages across the state of Michigan.
+“I remember sitting in tears and telling my husband ‘I don’t know if I can do this,’” she said, “and those words have never come out of my mouth.”

-As a veteran with experience on which she could draw, Ziel pushed through but said younger staffers were more likely to struggle with less support in a stressful time, as Mathis did.
+As a veteran with experience on which she could draw, Ziel pushed through.
+But she said younger staffers were more likely to struggle with less support in a stressful time, as Bill Mathis did.

-“It breaks my heart.
-I really think the world of Bill,” she said.
-With his bushy beard, he looked a bit like a lead singer in a rock band and he connected well with his ninth graders, she said, though his sometimes quirky style wasn’t always as appreciated by what can be a buttoned-up Romeo community.

-“When you talk about a calling to be a teacher, he’s like the poster child,” Ziel said.
-As union leader, she accompanied Mathis to meetings with administrators after he posted a profanity-laden rant about COVID-19 and teaching last year, though he didn’t name the district.
-He has since removed the foul language but isn’t sorry he expressed how he felt.
-“I was scared,” he said.
+Mathis’ departure “breaks my heart,” she said.
+“I really think the world of Bill.”

 Martha Irvine, an AP national writer and visual journalist, can be reached at mirvine@ap.org or @irvineap